Average number of students offered a place per year

 Applicants will have a variety of relevant examination qualifications, though not necessarily in both Politics and History; they will be expected to demonstrate an interest in both subjects and will be assessed on their potential to succeed in them.
 Downing College requires A-level History.

-All applicants will take a pre-interview admissions assessment.
 Candidates should normally expect two interviews, one in each subject.
 Applicants should be prepared to discuss their relevant interests and potential directions they may wish to follow.
 Applicants should submit two examples of recent work, which will be available to interviewers.